StartSteps-Digital-Education-GmbH/Healthcare_Management_System/README.md

 Create a "Healthcare_Management_System" Database in PostgreSQL and a user who have all privileges on this DB

-In a new branch, update TypeORM configuration to use postgreSQL
+In a new branch, update TypeORM configuration to use PostgreSQL

+## Step 15: Create Appointment Microservice

+The Appointment microservice will handle all operations related to appointments and manage associations with the Doctors and Patients services. in your main branch

+Define Appointment Schema with Mongoose

+Create CRUD Operations

+6. Test the Appointment Microservice
+Run the Appointment service, and use a tool like Postman to test the CRUD endpoints for managing appointments:

+POST /appointments: Create an appointment.
+GET /appointments: Retrieve all appointments.
+GET /appointments/:id: Retrieve a specific appointment by ID.
+DELETE /appointments/:id: Delete an appointment by ID.

 **_Happy coding!_** 👩‍💻 😊